 It’s the retailer’s responsibility to ensure their customers’ data is protected and they can incur large fines of up to 4% of their annual turnover should they fall victim to a breach that compromises this data.
 Where retailers are already some of the most vulnerable targets for fraud, suffering the highest number of data breaches out of all sectors of the economy (17%), it’s important for them to deploy safety measures for the busiest shopping period of the year.

 Plan to be protected

 The increase in consumers Black Friday will bring online should encourage retailers to take a look at what methods of protection they have in place.
 If you’re a retailer and you don’t already have an organization-wide security plan, now is the time to be drawing one up.
 Knowing where data is stored, how it’s protected, and the way your company operates online.
 This means if an inconsistency does occur it can be spotted immediately.

 Deliver more marketing campaigns

-At a time of year where more consumers than ever flock online to find a bargain, it’s essential that retailers are prepared and able to make the most of those who are looking to spend.
-One way to do this is by ensuring that marketing emails sent to consumers with news of discounts and offers are safely delivered into the customer’s inbox.
-While the junk folder was designed to catch phishing emails and spam, if your organization doesn’t use email verification protocols, you too could find yourself landing in amongst the trash.
+At a time of year when more consumers than ever flock online to find a bargain, it’s essential that retailers are prepared and able to make the most of those who are looking to spend.
+One way to do this is by ensuring that marketing emails sent to consumers with news of discounts and offers are safely delivered to the customer’s inbox.
+While the junk folder was designed to catch phishing emails and spam, if your organization doesn’t use email verification protocols, you too could find yourself landing in the trash.

 Email verification boosts